ICC Incoterms® rules: The mightiness of three capital letters

 Incoterms® 2010 is the most current edition of the rules to date.
 This version consolidated the D-family of rules, removing DAF (Delivered at Frontier), DES (Delivered Ex Ship), DEQ (Delivered Ex Quay) and DDU (Delivered Duty Unpaid) and adding DAT (Delivered at Terminal) and DAP (Delivered at Place).
 Other modifications included an increased obligation for buyer and seller to cooperate on information sharing and changes to accommodate “string sales.”

 To keep pace with the ever evolving global trade landscape, the latest update to the trade terms is currently in progress and is set to be unveiled in 2020.
 The Incoterms® 2020 Drafting Group includes lawyers, traders and company representatives from around the world.
 The overall process will take two years as practical input on what works and what could possibly be improved will be collected from a range of Incoterms® rules users worldwide and studied.

 Interested in learning more about the ICC Incoterms® rules?
-Be sure to browse through all of our tools and references via the ICC Store.
+Be sure to browse through all of our tools and references via the ICC Knowledge 2 GO.
 From now until the end of September take advantage of a 20% discount.